 The hotter the water is, the faster the sugar will dissolve.
 For a smaller batch like the one shown above, boiling water from a kettle will dissolve the sugar in about 10-15 seconds.
 But it doesn't have to be that hot, warm water from the tap is still pretty quick, it'll only take 45 seconds to a minute.
 Naturally, for larger batches these times will be increased.

 In fact, the water doesn't need to warm at all.
 Sugar will also dissolve into room temperature, or even cold, water; it’ll just take longer.

 Just about any time a cocktail contains fresh citrus juice - and a lot of them do - it will also have a sweetener to balance it out.
-The most common sweetener is simple syrup.
+The most common sweetener is plain sugar, and the easiest way to work sugar into cocktails is by making simple syrup.